Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S, M (a small crystal sphere)
 **Duration:** Instantaneous

 A frigid globe of cold energy streaks from your fingertips to a point of your choice within range, where it explodes in a 60-foot-radius sphere.
-Each creature within the area must make a Constitution Saving Throw.
+Each creature within the area must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, a creature takes 10d6 cold damage.
 On a successful save, it takes half as much damage.

 If the globe strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 6 inches over an area 30 feet square.
 This ice lasts for 1 minute.
 Creatures that were swimming on the surface of frozen water are trapped in the ice.
 A trapped creature can use an :rsc-action: **Action** to make a Strength check against your spell save DC to break free.